Skip to contents

 In longitudinal data, you often need to:

-3. Create person-level summaries that don’t vary by time period
+3. Create person-level summaries that don’t vary by time period.

 Common transformation patterns

-Pattern 1: First occurrence transformations
+Pattern 1: First-occurrence transformations

 The most common transformation finds the first time a condition is TRUE and extracts a value from that time point.
 This works for any condition – time-based, value-based, or complex combinations.

-condition = "diag_gd_icd10_F64_089 == TRUE & is_amab == FALSE",
+condition = "f64_diag == TRUE & ri_is_amab == FALSE",

-value_var = "age",
+value_var = "rd_age_continuous",

-new_var = "rowind_age_first_gd_afab")
+new_var = "ri_age_first_f64_afab")

-condition = "isoyearweek == rowind_isoyearweek_first_gd",
+condition = "isoyearweek == ri_isoyearweek_first_dx",

-value_var = "rowdep_edu_cat",
+value_var = "rd_education",

-new_var = "rowind_edu_at_first_dx")
+new_var = "ri_education_at_first_dx")

 Manual approach (for understanding)

-skeleton_gd[diag_gd_icd10_F64_089 == TRUE & is_amab == FALSE, temp := age]
+skeleton[f64_diag == TRUE & ri_is_amab == FALSE, temp := rd_age_continuous]

-skeleton_gd[, rowind_age_first_gd_afab := swereg::first_non_na(temp), by = .(id)]
+skeleton[, ri_age_first_f64_afab := swereg::first_non_na(temp), by = .(id)]

-Pattern 2: Simple renaming (already rowind)
+Pattern 2: Simple renaming (already row-independent)

-Important: Only use this when the variable is genuinely the same across all rows for each person.
-If values differ, you have a data integration problem to fix first.
+Important: only use this when the variable is genuinely the same across all rows for each person.
+If values differ, you have a data-integration problem to fix first, not a renaming one.

 Practical example with fake data